cle1994/InnoD_Web_Handbook/3-html.md

 Here we have emphasized text with strong text in the middle.

-**There's a crap ton of tags but I'll cover a few special ones and list random ones after**
+#### There's a crap ton of tags

+I'll cover a few special ones and list as many as I know afterwards

 <a name="tags-head"></a>
 #### Head and Body Tags